sap-tutorials/sap-build-apps/tutorials/codejam-10-spa-rework/codejam-10-spa-rework.md

 ### Add rework form
 Now you need to provide a form for the submitter to provide an explanation.
-Since the submitter wants to see all the same information that the approver got to see, we start by duplicating the approval form.
+Since the submitter wants to see all the same information that the approver got to see, you start by duplicating the approval form.

 1. In the **Overview** tab, click the three dots next to the **Approval Form** artifact, and select **Duplicate**.